jlcanela/jiranium/README.md

-jiranium
+Jiranium
 ========

-A set of reusable components we use in our scala programs
+A set of reusable components we use in our scala programs.

-installation
+Installation
 ------------

 Add this to your SBT config: